NOAA-EMC/UPP/docs/Introduction.rst

 Introduction
 ************

-The Unified Post Processor (UPP) software package is a software package designed to generate useful products from raw model output.
+The Unified Post Processor (UPP) is a software package designed to generate useful products from raw model output.

 The UPP is currently used in operations with the Global Forecast System (GFS), GFS Ensemble Forecast